 - 1 large sweet potato, peeled

-- 3 tablespoons good olive oil (enough to make sure all veggies are coated)
+- 3 tablespoons good olive oil (just make sure all veggies are coated)

 - 2 tablespoons chopped flat-leaf parsley (optional)

 - Place all the cut vegetables in a single layer on 2 baking sheets.
 Drizzle them with olive oil, salt, pepper, and garlic powder.
-Toss well and spread out on the pan.
+Toss well.
 Bake for about 25 to 35 minutes, until all the vegetables are tender, turning once with a metal spatula halfway through.
-Keep an eye on them so they don't burn.
+Keep an eye on them so they don’t burn.

 - Sprinkle with parsley, season to taste, and serve hot.